Hayyanshaikh/my-portfolio/README.md

 ## Firebase Configuration Setup

-Clone karne ke baad, apko `config.js` file ko setup karna hoga jisme Firebase ki configuration details hongi.
+After cloning, you config.jswill need to setup the file which will contain the configuration details of Firebase

 1. **Firebase Configuration Fetch Kare:**

-    - Apne Firebase project ki settings me jaye.
+    - Go to the settings of your Firebase project.
     - Firebase SDK snippet option select karein.
-    - Firebase Config ko copy karein.
+    - Copy the Firebase Config.

 2. **`config.js` File Create Karein:**

-    - `src/firebase/config.js` file ko create karein.
+    - `src/firebase/config.js` create the file.
-    - Neeche di gayi template ka istemal kar ke Firebase configuration details ko paste karein:
+    - Paste the Firebase configuration details using the template below:
     ```javascript
     const firebaseConfig = {
         apiKey: "YOUR_API_KEY",